spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/multidimensional-array.md

 ## Problem description

 On the project level, developers use a plugins stack, and not all structures are needed and can be supported.
 Multidimensional arrays make configuration hard to upgrade.
-This check will verify that multidimensional arrays should have a maximum of 2 levels inside.
+This check will verify that multidimensional arrays should have a maximum of two levels inside.

 ## Example of code that causes an upgradability error